Andrettin/Wyrmsun/readme.txt

 * Factions
 - Renamed the Thielung Tribe to Gautalanda, and made it a polity.

+* Map Editor
+- Fixed crash when hovering over a unit with the mouse in the map editor.

 * Pathfinding
 - Improved A* node insertion performance.

+* Preferences
+- Fixed potential freeze issue which could occur if the game were started without a preferences file having been loaded (in such a case e.g. clicking on the "Custom Game" button would freeze the game).

 * Scenarios
 - Reworked the Thunraz's Servant scenario.
 It is now called "The Gutasaga", and the overall objectives have been changed as well.